freebsd/git_conv/checklist.md

 *  configure Github's default branch to main  (and don't forget to eventually GC master)
 *  xz/gzip log-base log-freebsd-base.git gitlog-freebsd-base.git and commit to git_conv repo
 *  ditto for doc and ports
-*  add a README to the logs/ dir, explaining which logfile is what